Thought Leadership shaping the future of our region

 Chris Joblin

-Head down slogging through the spring – whether it’s on farm, a construction site, or down town in a corporate office in central Hamilton - it’s easy to lose the sight of all the great things we have going for us.
+Head down slogging through the spring – whether it’s on the farm, a construction site, or downtown in a corporate office in central Hamilton - it’s easy to lose the sight of all the great things we have going for us.
 As I get ready to wrap up my role as CEO of a significant value creator for our region, I’m letting loose with my five reasons why I think the Waikato is on to a winner, and our moment in the sun is fast dawning.
 Here we go:

 1. We’re part of a love triangle.
 Hold your tea.
 It’s another way of talking about the increasing interdependence of Auckland-Hamilton-Tauranga.
 Each area has the opportunity to concentrate on its strengths and not feel so much need to go head-to-head on everything.
 The Waikato is the really productive engine-room in this economic troika, sitting alongside New Zealand’s most multi-national city Auckland and the Bay of Plenty that does well in all the lifestyle beauty parades.
 Waikato’s strengths lie in our ability to unlock constraints of both Auckland and Tauranga, their weaknesses will be to Waikato’s benefit.